-Interestingly, aptX HD is missing from the spec sheet of the new Sony WH-1000XM4 – our current favourite wireless headphones – in favour of Sony's own LDAC technology, a high-quality codec that allows high-res audio streaming over Bluetooth at up to 990 kbps at 24 bit/96 kHz – higher than aptX HD.
+Interestingly, aptX HD is missing from the spec sheet of the newer Sony WH-1000XM4 – our current favourite wireless headphones – in favour of Sony's own LDAC codec, which allows high-res audio streaming over Bluetooth at up to 990 kbps at 24 bit/96kHz – higher than aptX HD.
+More on that later.

-- Read all about Sony's LDAC: what is it?
-How can you get it?
+- Read all about Sony's LDAC: what is it? aptX vs LDAC

 What do you need to hear aptX HD?

 There are requirements for using aptX HD.
 First, you need the right hardware.
-Specifically, we’re talking devices that contain Qualcomm's CSR8675 Bluetooth audio SOC (system on chip).
+Specifically, we’re talking devices that contain one of Qualcomm's compatible Bluetooth audio SOCs (system on chips).

-Not only can it handle end-to-end 24-bit audio, it also provides greater digital-signal processing than its predecessors.
+Not only can they handle end-to-end 24-bit audio; they also provide greater digital-signal processing than their predecessors.
 Qualcomm promises a lower signal-to-noise ratio through encoding and decoding, as well as less distortion too, particularly in the 10-20kHz range.

 The requirement for a specific chipset means you will get aptX HD only if you have the right devices in the first place: there is no option for a software upgrade later, nor is there any scope for any sort of audio ‘upscaling’.

-The good news, however, is that you don’t need to worry about backwards/future compatibility, as aptX HD devices are compatible with ‘classic’ aptX headphones and speakers.
+The good news, however, is that you don’t need to worry about backward/future compatibility, as aptX HD devices are compatible with ‘classic’ aptX headphones and speakers.